21st March, 2023

-There is no a legal requirement to carry toolbox talks out daily, so if you’re not that frequent with them yet, don’t worry.
-But there are many reasons why daily toolbox talks are better for your business, health and safety, and team.
-In this post we look at 9 reasons to have daily talks.
+There is no legal requirement to carry toolbox talks out daily, so don’t panic if you’re not that frequent with them yet.
+But there are many reasons why daily toolbox talks are better for your business, health, safety, and your team.
+In this post, we look at 9 reasons to have daily talks.

 Providing information, instruction and training to employees is a legal requirement, and toolbox talks can be an important part of that.